-The number one question most neuropathy patients ask is Will My Neuropathy Get Worse?
-The fear that their neuropathy symptoms will grow progressively worse.
+One issue neuropathy patient’s face is the fear that their neuropathy will grow progressively worse.
 Neurologists call this a progressive polyneuropathy.
 The truth: no one really knows if your neuropathy will worsen, stay the same or disappear.
 A neurologist shared that this may have more to do with the underlying cause of the neuropathy, genetics, and heaven only knows, issues.

 I speak of this very fear in chapter twelve, Focus, in the DVD “Coping with Chronic Neuropathy”, and if you have not viewed this chapter, I suggest that you do so.
 The viewing will provide a better perspective.